 All markets are cyclical, and we sometimes see Bitcoin quickly go through a cycle that other financial markets would take months or years to complete.
 As people see the price of BTC rise, FOMO dominates and more money comes in, which causes the price to increase further.
 This inevitably leads to a sharp decline, where the same FOMO investors panic-sell on the way down.
 When the price gets near the bottom, people start snatching up BTC again in the hopes that the tides are turning.
 Each time the market goes through this cycle, the average price tends to be higher and higher (long-term trend), causing investors to flock to Bitcoin over its altcoin alternatives.

 There’s a reason that we separate the market into Bitcoin and everything else.
 It was the first cryptocurrency, and it retains its strength by being the key to accessing other coins on the various exchanges.
 It’s impossible to know if we’ll see BTC dominance go higher or lower in the coming months, but there’s every possibility that it will continue its recent strong performance against the altcoin field.
 Learn more about BTC trends at our online trading room, Bulls on Crypto Street.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.